mmzsource/xbar-plugins/README.md

 ## Caffeinate

-Choose if you want your screen saver to work or not.
+Choose if you don't want your system to fall asleep.
 When the 🥱 icon is in the menu bar, the screen saver will work as usual.
 But when the ☕️ icon is in the menu bar, your screen saver will not start.
+If you manually trigger the screen saver, the system also won't fall asleep after the amount of time configured in the energy saving settings.
 You've caffeinated your mac.

 ## Weeknr